Coco Gauff: Professional

-2018–19: First titles, top 100
+2018–19: Wimbledon fourth round, WTA 250 title

-Gauff made her debut on the ITF Women's Circuit in May 2018 at the age of 14 as a qualifier in the 25k event at Osprey, where she won her first professional match.
-She received a wildcard into qualifying at the US Open, but lost her opening match five months after turning 14 years old.
-In her first 2019 tournament, she finished runner-up in doubles at the 100k Midland Tennis Classic alongside Ann Li.
-Two weeks later, Gauff played her next event at the $25k level in Surprise and reached the finals in both singles and doubles.
+In May 2018, at the age of 14, Gauff made her debut on the ITF Women's Circuit in the 25k event at Osprey as a qualifier.
+She won her first professional match.
+Gauff received a wildcard into qualifying at the US Open, but lost her opening match.

+In her first 2019 tournament, Gauff finished runner-up in doubles at the 100k Midland Tennis Classic alongside Ann Li.
+Two weeks later, Gauff played her next event at the $25k level in Surprise.
 She finished runner-up in singles and won her first WTA Tour title in doubles alongside Paige Hourigan.
-In March, at the Miami Open, she recorded her first WTA Tour match win against Caty McNally.
+Gauff received a wildcard into the Miami Open.
+In her WTA Tour main draw debut, she came from a set down to defeat wildcard entrant Caty McNally.
+She lost in the second round to No. 22 Daria Kasatkina.
+Gauff received a wildcard into qualifying at the French Open, but lost in the second round.

-Gauff lost the second round of qualifying at the French Open.
-At Wimbledon, she defeated Aliona Bolsova and Greet Minnen.
-Gauff became the youngest player to reach the main draw at Wimbledon by qualifying in the Open Era at the age of 15 years and three months.
-In her main-draw debut, she upset five-time Wimbledon champion Venus Williams in straight sets.
-Gauff won over Magdaléna Rybáriková and No. 60 Polona Hercog, saving two match points against Hercog.
-The hype surrounding Gauff's first-round match win led to her third rounder moving to Centre Court.
-She was eliminated with a fourth-round loss to eventual champion Simona Halep.
+Ranked No. 313, Gauff received a wildcard into qualifying at Wimbledon.
+She won all three qualifying matches.
+At the age of 15 years and three months, she became the youngest player to reach the main draw at Wimbledon by qualifying in the Open Era.
+In her Grand Slam main-draw debut, Gauff upset five-time Wimbledon champion Venus Williams in straight sets.
+She became the youngest player to win a match at Wimbledon since Jennifer Capriati in 1991.
+In the second round, she defeated Magdaléna Rybáriková.
+In the third round, she defeated Polona Hercog, saving two match points in the second set.
+The hype surrounding her first-round match win led to her third-rounder being moved to Centre Court.
+In the fourth round, she was eliminated by No. 7 and eventual champion Simona Halep.
 All four of Gauff's matches were most-watched matches on ESPN on their respective days during the first week of coverage.
-With this performance, she rose to world No. 141.
+Her ranking rose to No. 141.